MODEL PORTFOLIO

 • Credit costs have been rising because of increased exposure to personal unsecured loans in Japan and Southeast Asia, as well as higher-risk lending in Southeast Asia.

-• Its close relationship with Morgan Stanley has led it to take large positions in US corporate finance loans, which could have proven problematic.
+• Its close relationship with Morgan Stanley has led it to take large positions in US corporate finance loans, which has been problematic on occasion.

 Key Metric